starcharting/starcharting/README.md

 we don't specify who is fronting sorry iykyk

-minor alters do not talk to strangers
+minor alters do not talk to strangers ever unless they have to tell you to leave them alone

-we may tell you if it's necessary but it's usually not

 we don't talk to strangers often, usually are sitting with friends

+if our ponies are from the same media feel free to int! but please do not send us random friend requests

 you may refer to us collectively with they/them pronouns we will tell you to use different ones if needed